shoprag/core/SHOP.md

 ### Step 2: Defining Configuration

 Our Shop will read its settings from `shoprag.json`.
-Here’s an example configuration:
+Here’s an example configuration using direct JSON arrays for `include` and `ignore`:

 ```json
 {